 "Help me" link that seems to suggest some sort of division search/selection page.
 Where are the screenshots for this?
 Also this seems to be creating some scope, since anonymous user was supposed to be a fairly straightforward form for contact us.
 [Chris – 8/11 - This is a hard coded link to the “Locations” page on the xpedx marketing site.]
 [Chris - 8/13 - http://xpedx.com/Locations/default.aspx]

 What are the routing requirements of the anonymous contact usform ?
 Does it need to be emailed to the user as well as the csrs?
 Etc. [Chris – 8/11 - Email should go to ebusiness@xpedx.com (or ebusiness@brandname.com, or distribution.ipaper.com – these all go to same place)].
 [Prashant – 8/18 – Routing requirements based on decisions made today in section 4.1.2.]

+Once the user clicks on the ‘Submit’ button, what page should return after this?
+Should they receive a confirmation page stating their request has been successfully submitted or will they be returned to the ‘Contact Us’ page.
+Ans - They should receive a message that the Request has been received.
+From there I’d expect the Contact Us page to be re-loaded but will be empty.

 Assumptions